dwyl/PWA-Liveview/README.md

 `Zig` is used to compute a "great circle" between two points, as a list of `[lat, long]` spaced by 100km.
 The `Zig` code is compiled to WASM and available for the client JavaScript to run it.
 Once the list of successive coordinates are in JavaScript, `Leaflet` can use it to produce a polyline and draw it into a canvas.
+We added a WASM module to implement great circle route calculation as a showcase of WASM integration:

+> check the folder "/zig-wasm"

 #### Airport dataset